The Curse of Monkey Island: Awards

 The Academy of Interactive Arts & Sciences nominated The Curse of Monkey Island for "Computer Entertainment Title of the Year", "PC Adventure Game of the Year", and "Outstanding Achievement in Art/Graphics" at the inaugural Interactive Achievement Awards, which were ultimately awarded to StarCraft, Blade Runner, and Riven: The Sequel to Myst, respectively.
 Similarly, the Computer Game Developers Conference nominated Curse for four Spotlight Awards, including "Best Adventure/RPG", but these ultimately went to other titles.
 However, it was named the best adventure game of 1997 by Computer Games Strategy Plus, Computer Gaming World, GameSpot and PC Gamer US.
-It also won GameSpot's "Best Cinematics" prize.
+It also won GameSpots "Best Cinematics" prize.
 The editors of Computer Gaming World wrote: "Simply everything is done right in this game: lush graphics, outstanding voice acting, strong storyline, clever puzzles, and, best of all, a script with more big laughs in it than just about anything at the movies these days.
 It is, easily, the most entertaining adventure in years".